September 17, 2025

 But here's the thing: not all AI browsers are created equal.
 Some are basically Chrome with a chatbot stuck on the side.
 Others are so experimental you feel like a beta tester instead of someone trying to get work done.

-After testing dozens of AI browsers and analyzing real user workflows, we've found the 7 best AI browsers that actually deliver in 2025.
+After researching dozens of AI browsers and analyzing real user workflows, we've found the 7 best AI browsers that actually deliver in 2026.

 What you actually need is simple: A browser that understands what you're working on.
 One that organizes your research automatically.
 Maybe even suggests related content before you think to look for it.